Gather all the wanted information!

 The psychology of selling

 The well-known book “The Psychology of Selling” was authored by Brian Tracy, a well-known motivational speaker and sales guru.
 This book also Holds Names in “THE GUARDIAN” and “LITHUB” as having the highest sales Records offline and Online.
+It also has been transmitted to 16 languages & roughly used around 24 countries.

-The 1985 publication examines the psychology of selling and offers helpful advice for salespeople looking to develop their abilities and advance in their professions.
+The 1985 publication “The Psychology of Selling” examines the mindset of sellers and offers helpful advice for salespeople looking to develop their abilities and advance in their professions.

 Book Highlights